The Old Surgery

 Individual counselling £30 per hour

 If you would like to know more, please call me on 07979 654 124.
-We will see you for an initial, no obligation appointment where you will have the opportunity to ask any questions you might have about counselling.
+We will see you for an initial assessment where you will have the opportunity to ask any questions you might have about counselling.

 Maps & Directions